JehoOgbo/refresher/alx-low_level_programming/0x02-functions_nested_loops/README.md

 All files in this directory are to be made with the following requirements

     Allowed editors: vi, vim, emacs
-    All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-    All your files should end with a new line
+    All files are compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89 All files should end with a new line
-    A README.md file, at the root of the folder of the project is mandatory Your code should use the Betty style.
-It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
+    A README.md file, at the root of the folder of the project is mandatory The code should use the Betty style.
+It will be checked using betty-style.pl and betty-doc.pl Do not use global variables
     No more than 5 functions per file
-    You are not allowed to use the standard library.
+    Do not use the standard library unless otherwise stated.
 Any use of functions like printf, puts, etc… is forbidden You are allowed to use _putchar
-    You don’t have to push _putchar.c, we will use our file.
-If you do it won’t be taken into account In the following examples, the main.c files are shown as examples.
+    In the following examples, the main.c files are shown as examples.
 You can use them to test your functions, but you don’t have to push them to your repo (if you do we won’t take them into account).
 We will use our own main.c files at compilation.
 Our main.c files might be different from the one shown in the examples
     The prototypes of all your functions and the prototype of the function _putchar should be included in your header file called main.h
     Don’t forget to push your header file

+## 100-times_table.c
-## 100-times_table.c - File to create a times table for digits from 0 to 15.
+Create a times table for digits from 0 to 15.
 The file consists of three functions.

 The 'main' function in this file is void print_times_table(int n).
 All function prototypes for functions used across multiple files are used in header.h which is include guarded.
 The format for the output is shown below.